Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Identification

 \subsection{Setup}

 Consider a researcher with panel data covering $i=1,\dots ,N$ individuals repeatedly observed over $t=1,\dots ,T$ instances.
-We consider that the number of individuals $N$ in the network is fixed, but potentially large.
-The aim is to use this data to identify a social interactions model, with no data on actual social ties being available.
-For expositional ease, we first consider identification in a simpler version of the canonical model in (\ref{model motivation}), where we drop individual-specific ($\alpha _{i}$) and time-constant fixed effects ($\alpha _{t}$), and assume $x_{it}$ is a one-dimensional regressor for individual $i$ and instance $t$.
-Of course, we later extend the analysis to include individual-specific and time-constant fixed effects, and also allow for multidimensional covariates $x_{k,it}$, $k=1,\dots ,K$.
+The number of individuals $N$ in the network is fixed but potentially large.
+The aim is to use this data to identify a social interactions model with no data on actual social ties.
+For expositional ease, we first consider identification in a simpler version of the canonical model in (\ref{model motivation}), where we drop individual-specific ($\alpha _{i}$) and time-constant fixed effects ($\alpha _{t}$) and assume $x_{it}$ is a one-dimensional regressor for individual $i$ and instance $t$.
+We later extend the analysis to include individual-specific, time-constant fixed effects and allow for multidimensional covariates $x_{k,it}$, $k=1,\dots ,K$.
 We adopt the subscript \textquotedblleft 0\textquotedblright\ to denote parameters generating the data, and non-subscripted parameters are generic values in the parameter space:

-As outcomes for all individuals $i=1,\dots ,N$ obey equations analogous to ( \ref{eq:modelSF}), the system of equations can be more compactly written in matrix notation as:
+As the outcomes for all individuals $i=1,\dots ,N$ obey equations analogous to ( \ref{eq:modelSF}), the system of equations can be more compactly written in matrix notation as: